MickeyKay/better-font-awesome-library/README.md

 The object has the following properties:
 ### $stylesheet_url ###
-(string) The Bootstrap CDN URL of the stylesheet for the selected version of Font Awesome.
+(string) The URL of the jsDelivr CDN hosted stylesheet for the selected version of Font Awesome.

 ### $prefix ###
 (string) The version-dependent prefix ('fa' or 'icon`) for use in CSS classes.